 - You share an internet address with others.
 A VPN masks your internet address (I.P.) and replaces it with its own.
 That means if I get blocked from a service while using that address and you get it the next time, you're blocked, too.
 An otherwise excellent VPN company may end up being blocked at your favorite website, or your bank, or the IRS site you file your taxes through.
 This can also add extra scrutiny by law enforcement when you've done nothing wrong: The person using that address before you may have been doing something sketchy.

 So, should I or shouldn't I?

 While not everyone wants or needs to use a VPN if you do there's no reason not to use it with your phone.
-Most VPN companies have an easy to setup app you can install that gets you connected and has an easy way to turn things on and off.
-Some even have extras for things like bandwidth monitoring so you know how close you are to any data limits.
-And a properly configured VPN (we go back to those technical hurdles) should work for all data that moves in and out of your phone, whether you're on Wi-Fi or using your data connection.
+Most VPN companies have an easy to setup app that gets you connected and has an easy way to turn things on and off.
+Some even have extras like bandwidth monitoring so you know how close you are to any data limits.
+A properly configured VPN (we go back to those technical hurdles) should work for all data that moves in and out of your phone, whether you're on Wi-Fi or using your data connection.

 Look for a company that's recommended by other people who share similar interests, has a great app for your phone, and has a clear and concise set of policies (and read them).
 If you want or need a VPN, there's no reason not to use it on your phone!

 We test and review VPN services in the context of legal recreational uses.
 For example: